yuri-schmaltz/Wan2GP/README.md

 --open-browser : open automatically Browser when launching Gradio Server\
 --lock-config : prevent modifying the video engine configuration from the interface\
 --share : create a shareable URL on huggingface so that your server can be accessed remotely\
---multiple-images : Images as a starting point for new videos\ --compile : turn on pytorch compilation\
+--multiple-images : allow the users to choose multiple images as different starting points for new videos\ --compile : turn on pytorch compilation\
 --attention mode: force attention mode among, sdpa, flash, sage, sage2\
 --profile no : default (4) : no of profile between 1 and 5\
---preload no : number in Megabytes to preload partially the diffusion model in VRAM , may offer slight speed gains especially on older hardware
+--preload no : number in Megabytes to preload partially the diffusion model in VRAM , may offer slight speed gains especially on older hardware.
+Works only with profile 2 and 4.

 ### Profiles (for power users only)
 You can choose between 5 profiles, but two are really relevant here :